jon--lee/vStudy/README.md

 Web application that provides real-time video, audio and whiteboard communication between students and/or teachers.

 This application uses Node.js with WebRTC.
-Chrome, Firefox and Opera recommended.
+Chrome or Firefox recommended.

 Try it yourself here: [http://www.vstudy.co](http://www.vstudy.co)